Featured in...

 » TAKE ACTION NOW: Fill out the short debt form

-What Should I Do if I Receive a County Court Judgment (CCJ)?
+What Should I Do if I Receive a CCJ?

 If you happen to receive a CCJ regarding your debt to your creditor, it’s important that you don’t ignore it.
 Ignoring a CCJ is possibly the worst thing you can do because not only will your debts keep increasing, but it can also possibly land you in even more trouble.